 While tension and surface tension both involve forces and have similar dimensional formulas, they operate in different contexts and have distinct effects.
 Tension relates to the force exerted on a material when it is stretched or pulled, while surface tension involves the cohesive forces between molecules at the surface of a liquid.
 Both concepts are vital in understanding the physical properties of materials and play crucial roles in various scientific and engineering disciplines.

-The surface tension of a liquid is influenced by factors such as temperature, the presence of impurities, and the nature of the liquid molecules.
+Factors such as temperature, the presence of impurities, and the nature of the liquid molecules influence the surface tension of a liquid.
 Higher surface tension indicates stronger intermolecular forces, which can lead to phenomena like capillary action and the formation of droplets.
 Surface tension plays a crucial role in various natural processes such as the way water striders can glide across the surface of water due to the high surface tension of water molecules.